frizatch/QGIS-Intro-to-GIS/README.md

-We have a total of 2068 Ponderosa Pines, with 1566 are in parks, so over 75% of these trees are in parks within our AOI!
+We have a total of 2068 Ponderosa Pines, with 1566 are in parks, so over 75% of these trees are in parks within our AOI even though parks are not a majority of the land!

 What other questions might you ask about the tree distributions in the main part of Denver?
 See the information at the end of this workshop to find Denver's full tree inventory dataset and explore further!